yohasebe/monadic-chat/docs/installation.md

 1. Click the Monadic Chat icon in the menu bar and select `Check for Updates`.
 If an update is available, click `Download` to download the latest version.
 2. Quit Monadic Chat.
 3. Run the installer for the latest version.
-4. **Important**: After reinstalling, click `Build` in the Monadic Chat menu bar icon to update the Docker containers.
-(Simply double-clicking the installer to reinstall will not update the Docker containers.)

 <script src="https://cdn.jsdelivr.net/npm/jquery@3.5.0/dist/jquery.min.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/lightbox2@2.11.3/src/js/lightbox.js"></script>